 Motown the Musical: Songs you need to listen out for

-Motown the Musical has now closed in London, but why not listen to songs that will feature in & Juliet, coming to the Shaftesbury Theatre!
+Motown the Musical has now closed in London.
+Listen to the songs that will feature in & Juliet at the Shaftesbury Theatre.

 Since the 1960s, the music of Motown has entertained audiences around the world.
 Motown the Musical tells the story of Berry Gordy, a boxer turned record producer who started with $800 in his pocket, starting a record label which would later see him as one of the leading music producers in the world.
 The musical has an exciting soundtrack that features songs from Motown legends including Diana Ross, Stevie Wonder and Marvin Gaye.
 Celebrate Motown the Musical and take a listen to some of the biggest, boldest songs in the show.